Trouble Along the Way

-Trouble Along the Way is a 1953 comedy film directed by Michael Curtiz and starring John Wayne and Donna Reed, with a supporting cast including Charles Coburn and Marie Windsor.
+Trouble Along the Way is a 1953 American sports comedy film directed by Michael Curtiz and starring John Wayne and Donna Reed, with a supporting cast including Charles Coburn and Marie Windsor.
 The black-and-white film was released by Warner Bros. with an aspect ratio of 1.37:1.

 Plot

-Small, obscure St. Anthony's College, a Catholic university, is in dire financial straits and about to be closed.
-To save it, and himself from forced retirement, elderly rector Father Burke (Charles Coburn) hires a down-and-out former big-time football coach, Steve Williams (John Wayne), in hopes of building a lucrative sports program.
-First turning down the job, Williams later accepts it when he learns that his former wife, Anne (Marie Windsor), now remarried, complained to Social Services that he is an unfit father and plans to sue for custody of their 11-year-old daughter, Carole (Sherry Jackson).
-Anne’s actual aim is not to get Carole, in whom she has no interest, but rather to pressure Steve into having an affair with her.
+Small, obscure St. Anthony's College, a Catholic and Jesuit university, is in dire financial straits and about to be closed.
+To save it, and himself from forced retirement, elderly rector Father Burke hires a down-and-out former big-time football coach, Steve Williams, in hopes of building a lucrative sports program.
+First turning down the job, Williams later accepts it when he learns that his former wife, Anne, now remarried, complained to Social Services that he is an unfit father and plans to sue for custody of their 11-year-old daughter, Carole.
+Anne's actual aim is not to get Carole, in whom she has no interest, but rather to pressure Steve into having an affair with her.

-Social Services worker Alice Singleton (Donna Reed), coldly prejudiced against Steve because she suffered from a relationship with her father similar to that between Steve and Carole, is preparing a report in Anne’s favor.
+Social Services worker Alice Singleton, coldly prejudiced against Steve because she suffered from a relationship with her father similar to that between Steve and Carole, is preparing a report in Anne's favor.
 Steve attempts to charm Alice and win her over.
-Desperate to have the football program pay off, Father Burke uses his clerical connections to schedule St. Anthony's against high profile Catholic colleges — Villanova, Notre Dame, etc. — in the upcoming season.
+Desperate to have the football program pay off, Father Burke uses his clerical connections to schedule St. Anthony's against high-profile Catholic colleges — Villanova, Notre Dame, etc. — in the upcoming season.
 Faced with physically inadequate players, Steve uses chicanery to enroll beefy star athletes as freshmen and build a winning team.
-Father Burke learns of Steve’s dishonest methods, reprimands him and disbands the sports program, knowing this will cause St. Anthony’s to close.
+Father Burke learns of Steve's dishonest methods, reprimands him, and disbands the sports program, knowing this will cause St. Anthony's to close.
 Alice submits a report unfavorable to Steve, but she repudiates it in the court custody hearing after recognizing her bias and Anne's lack of honest affection for Carole.
-Alice also testifies that Steve isn't a properly responsible parent, and under questioning reveals she is in love with him.
+Alice also testifies that Steve is not a properly responsible parent, and under questioning reveals she is in love with him.

 The judge halts proceedings and places Carole in custody of the State.
 He assigns her a new case worker until matters can be sorted out.
 In a surprise move, the Church agrees to continue funding St. Anthony's.
 Burke nevertheless resigns as rector, believing that he had been behaving selfishly to unnecessarily prolong his position.
-Before leaving, he reinstates Steve as coach and forgives him his unscrupulous behavior as it was done out of love for his child.
+Before leaving, he reinstates Steve as coach and forgives him his unscrupulous behavior, as it was done out of love for his child.
 The film ends with Carole, accompanied by Alice, walking away from Steve, with the implication that Steve and Alice will wed and the three would be together as a family.